kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 There are two challenges, then: how do you find data that you care about?
 And how can you get that data into R or Python as quickly and as neatly as possible?

 Here, I’ve assembled some public datasets and resources to help lower these hurdles in your first analysis projects.
-I’ll devote a separate section to acquiring genomics data, since that's where I personally have spent many hours feeling data acquisition frustration.
+I’ll devote a separate section to acquiring genomics data, since that was a particular thorn in my side when I was getting started.

 Click the corresponding link if you’re looking for...